SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/security-foundations.md

    * Cisco Umbrella

-## Install the Sumo Logic Foundations​ app
+## Install the Sumo Logic Foundation​ app

-The Security Foundations app is available to Sumo Logic Enterprise Security and Enterprise Suite accounts only, and requires a Professional Services contract to install and configure.
+The Security Foundation app is available to Sumo Logic Enterprise Security and Enterprise Suite accounts only, and requires a Professional Services contract to install and configure.
 For more information about this app and to request installation, send an email to [sales@sumologic.com](mailto:sales@sumologic.com), contact your account manager, or see [Requesting Sumo Logic Enterprise Apps](/docs/integrations/sumo-apps/#Requesting-Sumo-Logic-Enterprise-Apps).

-## Security Foundations app dashboards​
+## Security Foundation app dashboards​

-To access the dashboards, in the **Security Foundations App** folder open the **High Risk Entity Dashboard** folder.
+To access the dashboards, in the **Security Foundation App** folder open the **High Risk Entity Dashboard** folder.

 ### Alerts overview​